brycewray/hugo-site/content/posts/2021/08/1password-hits-fan/index.md

 [^migration]: To be fair, though, cleanup will be necessary even if you migrate between the offerings of two different **non**-KeePass way vendors.

+**Update, 2024-03-11**: The interchangeability of data between the two "ways" has improved with the [release of KeePassXC v.2.7.7](https://keepassxc.org/blog/2024-03-10-2.7.7-released/), which includes the ability to import data from Bitwarden and 1Password.
+I have tested it with the latter and it seems to work fine, although there are certain items --- *e.g.*, credit card data --- which aren't quite as easily accessed as others.
+{.box}

 ### The non-KeePass way

 I've had good luck with [Bitwarden](https://bitwarden.com).
 It gives you pretty much everything you need for password management, but probably with the least financial pain, from among the various vendors.
 Indeed, Bitwarden's basic plan is absolutely free, although I suggest opting for the paid plan simply to support a good company doing good work.
 Servers and development ain't free, y'know.